find your perfect postgrad program

 Search our Database of 30,000 Courses

 Postgrad Life: Working in the UK

 The rules on international students working in the UK tend to vary on a case-by-case basis, so the best thing to do is to ask the relevant authorities and check the terms of your student visa.
-As a rule of thumb however, most postgraduate students studying for longer than six months in the UK have permission to work on a part-time basis.
+As a rule of thumb, however, most postgraduate students studying for longer than six months in the UK have permission to work on a part-time basis.
 This usually means you cannot work for more than 20 hours a week during term time.
 While in most cases the dissertation time is not considered to be a part of term time allowing most students to work full time.
 But it does not allow you to sign any contract to work full time and can be subject to other conditions.
 We recommend consulting your university for figuring out the latest details in terms of your visa guidelines outlining your work permits.
-There are also some other caveats: you cannot be self-employed and you cannot work as a sportsperson, sports coach or entertainer.
+There are also caveats: you cannot be self-employed and cannot work as a sportsperson, sports coach, or entertainer.

 Working as an EU student

-Your Income tax or National Insurance deduction is calculated by your employer through Pay As You Earn (PAYE) to calculate how much tax you need to pay.
-Due to the mathematics involved in calculating PAYE, if you earn a lot of money in a small amount of time (for example if you worked full-time during the holidays) then your employer may tax your earnings.
+Your Income tax or National Insurance deduction is calculated by your employer through Pay As You Earn (PAYE).
+Based on these PAYE calculations, if you earn a lot of money in a small amount of time (for example if you worked full-time during the holidays) then your employer may tax your earnings.
 This may be a little annoying, but you can claim the money back later.
-If you have earned under £8,105 by the end of the tax year, then you simply need to fill in the relevant form for HMRC and you will be refunded (link: https://www.gov.uk/claim-tax-refund).Find your PERFECT POSTGRAD PROGRAM
+If you have earned less than £12,570 by the end of the tax year, then you simply need to fill in the relevant HMRC forms and you will be refunded (link: https://www.gov.uk/claim-tax-refund).Find your PERFECT POSTGRAD PROGRAM